compojoom/compojoom/README.md

 ### Hi there 👋

 I'm Daniel!
-I currenlty work for [brainbot technologies AG](https://github.com/brainbot-com/) in the crypto space and I basically live on GitHub.
+I currenlty work for [safe Global]([https://github.com/safe-global/]) in the crypto space and I basically live on GitHub.

 If you don't know me, I ...